UKNorthernlad/AuthWorkshop/Day 2 - Practice/Lab 2 - Create Applications/ReadMe.md

 1. Browse to https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-v2-aspnet-core-webapp and follow the instructions.
 Upon completion of that excersise, return here.
 2. Review the code, especially the lines you commened out above.
 Add them back in and run the application again.
 What's the difference this time?

-### Part 2 - A Visual Studio Code Node.js application using AAD & MSAL for Node.
+### Task 2 - A Visual Studio Code Node.js application using AAD & MSAL for Node.
 This is pretty much the same exercise as previous but instead you will be using Node.js, AAD and MSAL for Node.js.
 The only difference is that this time the application is using the *authorization* code flow which means that AAD doesn't produce a full JWT ID token, but instead only a special *authorization code* which it gives to the browser - it then hands that to the Node.js application.
 This in turn uses its own special *secret* password AND the auth code to speak directly to AAD to obtain the JWT.
 The upshot of this is that the ID JWT token is never given directly to the browser and the user can't read its contents.

 1. Browse to https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-v2-nodejs-webapp-msal and follow the instructions, returning here afterwards.

 Besides MSAL for Node.js (which is the offical Microsoft supported authentication library for AAD), other alternative *npm* packages exist to perform OIDC authentication & token processing.
 Common ones include *OpenID-Client* and *Passport.js*.

-### Part 3 (Optional) - A Node.js application which uses Passport.js
+### Task 3 (Optional) - A Node.js application which uses Passport.js
 In this quickstart, you download and run a code sample that demonstrates how to set up OpenID Connect authentication in a web application built using Node.js with Express and Passport.js but the end result is pretty much the same as that in the previous section.
 Whilst the code may look very different (because you are using a different npm package) or Redirect URIs may not be the same, the process of configuring Applications in AAD and inserting values into the code remains unchanged.

 One advantage of using authentication libaries such as Passport.js is that you can customize how the login/logout process works by adding code into your own handlers.
 However as you can see from the code sample, it means your application can be full of boiler-plate code.

 1. Browse to https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-v2-nodejs-webapp and follow the instructions, returning here afterwards.

-### Part 4 - A Node.js application which uses KeyCloak IdP, OpenId-Client and the OIDC Implicit Flow.
+### Task 4 - A Node.js application which uses KeyCloak IdP, OpenId-Client and the OIDC Implicit Flow.
 Let's now move to an application which uses Node.js and KeyCloak as the IdP.
 You created a KeyCloak docker container in the setup lab, but now you are going to configure it with an application, in much the same way as you did for Azure AD.
+It will be configured to use the `Implicit Flow` aka `Public Client Flow` to issue tokens.
 You will then create a Node.js application and install the *OpenId-Client* npm package.

 As assumption has been made that you are familiar with Node.js development, so the steps below are the bare minimum you'll need to follow to get the lab completed.